openstreetmap/osmdbt/man/osmdbt-create-diff.md

 :   Create updated state file and new change file in tmp directory, but do
     not move them into their final locations.
 The log files are also not renamed.

+-p, \--with-pbf-output
+:   This command will always also create a change file in PBF format.
+But it
+    will be left in the tmp directory where it was created.
+If you want it to be moved to the final directory like the change file in XML format, use this option.

 -s, \--sequence-number=NUM
 :   Use sequence number NUM.
 Do not read `state.txt`.